BoltzExchange/boltz-client/docs/grpc.md

 #### BakeMacaroon

-Bakes a new macaroon for a given entity with the specified permissions.
-Any swap or wallet created with the returned macaroon will belong to this entity and can not be accessed by other entities.
-The underlying lightning node of the daemon can not be used to pay or create invocies for swaps.
+Bakes a new macaroon with the specified permissions.
+The macaroon can also be restricted to a specific entity.
+In this case, - any swap or wallet created with the returned macaroon will belong to this entity and can not be accessed by other entities. - the lightning node connected to the daemon can not be used to pay or create invoices for swaps.

 | Request | Response |
 | ------- | -------- |